"

 • Светла́на to Све́та, и так далее…

-Просмо́тр ви́део (Video viewing)
+Просмо́тр ви́део

-Имена́ (Names)
+Part 1. Имена́ (Names)

 Watch Molly and Heather go over some common short, or diminutive, forms of Russian names.
-Review the table of names [INSERT LINK] or refer to it while watching this.
+Review the table of names or refer to it while watching this.
 We include this because simply looking at a list is not always sufficient for becoming familiar with the behavior of language.
 It’s just also good to hear it, and this is what we’d do if we had you in a classroom with us!

 Diminutives / Short-form names